tikv/website/content/docs/5.1/deploy/install/verify.md

         weight: 3
 ---

-After a TiKV cluster is deployed, you need to check whether the cluster runs normally.
-This document introduces how to check the cluster status using TiUP commands and Grafana, and how to connect to the TiKV cluster to perform simple `put` and `get` operations.
+After a TiKV cluster is deployed, you need to check whether the cluster is up and running.
+This document introduces how to check the cluster status using TiUP and Grafana, and how to connect to the TiKV cluster using a TiKV client to do simple `put` and `get` operations.

 ## Check the TiKV cluster status